-Editor’s Note: As part of Bright Lights’ ongoing campaign to challenge dogmatic viewpoints and advocate for nuanced analysis of cultural controversies, we present Graham Daseler’s powerful analysis of one of the electrified third rails of American culture, blackface.
-First published in May 2020, it remains, like M. C. Myers’ discussion posted just before this, timely and important.
+Editor’s Note: As part of Bright Lights’ ongoing campaign to challenge dogmatic viewpoints and advocate for nuanced analysis of cultural controversies, we present Graham Daseler’s powerful discussion of one of the electrified third rails of American culture, blackface.
+First published in May 2020, it remains, like M. C. Myers’ exploration of Snow White posted just before this, timely and important.

 * * *

 Anthony Hopkins’ rendition of Othello, recorded by the BBC in 1981, is exquisite, one of the finest examples of Shakespearean acting one can see on film.
 Today, it’s commonplace for black actors to play parts that Shakespeare originally wrote for whites.
 Denzel Washington did an excellent job playing Don Pedro in Much Ado About Nothing (1993).
 If we can accept this kind of ethnic substitution, why are we so distressed when the substitution goes the other way around?
 Might not the true measure of theatrical equality be when any actor, of any race, can play any part?